Dyslecix-Dev/github-tutorial/README.md

 - Codespace - A development environment that is hosted in the cloud.
 GitHub codespaces can be customized by committing configuration files to the repository (i.e. configuration-as-code), and are hosted by GitHub in a Docker container that runs on a virtual machine.
 - Dotfile - Files and folders on Unix-like systems starting with a period that control the configuration of applications and shells on your system.1
 - GitHub - A collaboration platform that uses Git for versioning.
+- GitHub Actions - A way to automate aspects of software workflow (e.g. testing, continuous deployment, code review, managing issues and pull requests, etc.).
 - GitHub Flow - A lightweight, branch-based workflow for projects with regular deployments.
+- Job - A set of steps in a workflow that execute on the same runner.
 - Merge - Adds the changes in a pull request and branch into the main branch.
 - Merge Conflict - It occurs when changes are made to the same part(s) of the same file(s) on two different branches.
 - Protected Branch - Branches that are protected from force pushes or accidental deletion.
 The main branch is protected by default.
 - Pull Request - Shows the changes in a branch to other people and allows them to accept, reject, or suggest additional changes to your branch.
 - Pull Request Review - Examining another contributor's changes and giving them feedback.
 - Repository - A project containing files and folders.
 A repository tracks versions of these files and folders.
+- Runner - A server that runs workflows when triggered.
 - Secure Hash Algorithm (SHA) - A reference to a specific object (e.g. a commit in GitHub).
 - Semantic Versioning - A formal convention for specifying compatibility using a three-part version number: major version, minor version, and patch (e.g. 1.0.0).
   - A backward compatible fix (i.e. patch release) increments the third digit (e.g. 1.0.1).
   - A backward compatible new feature (i.e. minor release) increments the middle digit and resets the third digit (e.g. 1.1.0).
   - A breaking update (i.e. major release) increments the first digit, and resets the middle and last digits (e.g. 2.0.0).
+- Step - When a workflow job is processed, steps run in order.
+Each step consists of either an executable shell script or a reference to a running action (An action with a lowercase "a" is a reusable unit of code).
 - Task List - A list of checkboxes that is useful for tracking issues and pull requests.
 If it is included in the body of an issue or pull request, a progress indicator will appear.
 - Version - A different iteration of updated software (e.g. operating systems, apps, dependencies, etc.).
+- Workflow - A configurable automated process that runs one or more jobs.
+Within GitHub they are special files in the `.github/workflows` directory that executed based on chosen events.

 ## Git commands